Points of Pride

 students, and many diverse partners.
 We take great pride in these individuals as

 well as the projects and programs they have helped to create.
 Here are just a few

 of our recent achievers and achievements:

-- Agricultural Research at Purdue claims two recent laureates
+- Agricultural Research and Graduate Education claims two recent laureates

 of the prestigious World Food Prize.